pravega/pravega/documentation/src/docs/pravega-concepts.md

 ![Stream Segment](img/rk.segment.new.png)

 It is also worth emphasizing that Events are written only on the active Stream Segments.
-Segments that are sealed do not accept writes.
+Stream Segments that are sealed do not accept writes.
 In the figure above, at time **now**, only Stream **Segments 3**, **6** and **4** are active and the entire key space is covered between those three Stream Segments.

 ### Stream Segments and Reader Groups